BurgHalle-KommunikationsDesign/burghalle-kommunikationsdesign-github.io/content/en/advanced/servers-clients.md

 description: ''
 position: 5.1
 category: Advanced
-version: 0.9
+version: 1.0
 ---
 ## Description

-The internet is made from a network of servers which each of them have its own address, a domain, so they can be visited by clients.
+The internet is a network of servers with each of them have its own address, a domain, so they can be visited by clients.

 ## Server

 The server is responsible for serving a website.
 As we understand a website as a whole, it is indeed a composition of different files e.g. documents (HTML), styles (CSS), scripts (JS), images (JPG, PNG), fonts (WOFF)...
-So a server simply serves files.
+A server does not serve websites, it serves files.
+The client is the interpretor and puts together the website.

 Here we see the landing page of the BURG website consisting of 137 files.